 Personal care

-The patient is seen daily by a rehabilitation doctor, nurses, physiotherapist, and an occupational therapist.
+The patient is seen by a rehabilitation doctor, nurses, physiotherapist, and an occupational therapist.
 A multidisciplinary team meeting is organised once a week to discuss the patient’s evolution and to initiate appropriate treatment.
 This weekly team meeting allows us to apply the best possible rehabilitation therapy.

 It also involves close cooperation with all the specialists at JYZ who monitor the patients on the ward when necessary.
 This allows us to set up a personalised rehabilitation programme and to evaluate and adjust the medical care on a day-to-day basis.